herculeskan/TOPCalculator/README.md

 # TOPCalculator

-This is a calculator made by js,html and css
+I will using this article [freeCodeCamp](https://www.freecodecamp.org/news/javascript-dom-build-a-calculator-app/) to build this app

-First I need to set up the enviroment creatin a Js, html and css File, a long the week I'm going to add more stuff
+I'm going to use JavaScript functions and re-learn about DOM